 Long lunching at Parnell’s NSP need not be reserved for the grown-ups, with this Italian institution’s ‘Bambini’ menu offering plenty to satisfy smaller appetites.
 Find a thoughtful selection of tasty pizzas, pasta and chicken cotoletta complete with shoestring fries and seasonal veges.
 For dessert, the Nutella pizza is a must-try.
 The best part?
 For only $16, kids can choose a secondi, dolce and a drink.
 Bellissimo.

 Get ’em started on the good stuff at a young age with Baduzzi’s kids menu.
 Featuring dishes like handmade buttered pasta with herbs and parmesan, organic lamb meatballs braised in tomato sauce, and chicken schnitzel with marinara sauce and fried egg, just as much care goes into this menu as the main one and it shows.

 Famed for its pasta, this Britomart restaurant is perfect for an early dinner.
-The standard menu has some great options for kids such as the mushroom gnocchi and tagliatelle bolognese.
-However, these are far from the only options — the kitchen will simply create anything from the menu to suit their needs.
+The standard menu has some great options for kids such as the mushroom tagliatelle or the chargrilled chicken.
+However, these are far from the only options — the kitchen will endeavour to make anything from the menu work for younger diners.
 Whether that be with smaller portions, the addition of chicken or the removal of any ingredient, Amano is here to keep kids happy.

 Every kid loves fish and chips, so why not take them to the ultimate seafood destination?
 At Auckland Fish Market you can order from a variety of different purveyors serving everything from sushi to lobster fried rice.
 Following your family feast, head on over to Silo Park for a stroll while the children have their fun on the playground.